 - Finally, place the pan with they turkey into the smoker and set the basting liquid next to the turkey pan.

-- Uncover the turkey after 5 hours and increase the heat to 250ºF and smoke for an additional 1 hour or until the internal temperature of the thickest part of the turkey (the breast) reaches 165ºF.
+- Smoke turkey: smoke the turkey at 225ºF for 5 hours, basting the turkey with the basting liquid every 1.5 to 2 hours.
+Uncover the turkey after 5 hours and increase the heat to 250ºF and smoke for an additional 1 hour or until the internal temperature of the thickest part of the turkey (the breast) reaches 165ºF.
 Increasing the heat will allow the skin to crisp up.

-- Remove the turkey from the smoker and let it sit for 15-20 minutes before carving.
+- Remove the turkey from the smoker and let it rest for 15-20 minutes before carving.

 Tips & Notes

-Non-Smoker Grill Instructions: Bring your gas grill or charcoal grill to 225ºF and set a wood chip box full of soaked wood ships on to the grill.
-You will have to maintain the temperature 225ºF throughout the whole cook time by adding making sure you have enough propane if you are using a gas grill or being sure to continually add charcoal to the grill.
-You will also have to add more soaked wood chips to the smoking box throughout the cook time.
+- Non-Smoker Grill Instructions: Bring your gas grill or charcoal grill to 225ºF and set a wood chip box full of soaked wood chips onto the grill.
+You will have to maintain the temperature 225ºF throughout the whole cook time by making sure you have enough propane if you are using a gas grill or being sure to continually add charcoal to your charcoal grill.
+You will also have to add more soaked wood chips to the smoking box throughout the cooking time.
+Once your grill is preheated, follow the same cooking instructions from above.